Juan Carlos Amorós

 Juan Carlos Amorós López (born 3 June 1984) is a Spanish football manager who is currently the head coach of Gotham FC of the American National Women's Soccer League (NWSL).
-He previously managed NWSL club Houston Dash, Spanish club Real Betis, and English club Tottenham Hotspur.
+He previously managed NWSL club Houston Dash, and the women's sides of Spanish club Real Betis, and English club Tottenham Hotspur.

 Managerial career

 Tottenham Hotspur

 Amorós began his coaching career at Tottenham Hotspur F.C.
 Women in 2011, as co-manager with Karen Hills.
 Following the club's promotion to the top-flight Women's Super League after the 2018–19 season, Hills and Amorós signed two-year deals to continue in their roles.
 However, they were both fired seven matches into the 2019–20 season and replaced with England women's national football team assistant Rehanne Skinner.

 Real Betis

 On 16 January 2021, Primera Iberdrola club Real Betis Féminas signed Amorós to a contract until 30 June 2021, with an option to extend by one year.
-However, Amorós and the club mutually ended the contract in May 2022 following a 9th-place finish in the 2021-22 season.
+However, Amorós and the club mutually ended the contract in May 2022 following a 9th-place finish in the 2021–22 season.